mfreiholz/Qt-Advanced-Docking-System/README.md

 ![Perspective](doc/perspectives_dark.png)

 ### Opaque and non-opaque splitter resizing
+The advanced docking system uses standard QSplitters as resize separators and thus supports opaque and non-opaque resizing functionality of QSplitter.
+In some rare cases, for very complex widgets or on slow machines resizing via separator on the fly may cause flicking and glaring of rendered content inside a widget.
+The global CDockManager flag `OpaqueSplitterResize` configures the resizing behaviour of the splitters.
+If this flag is set, then widgets are resized dynamically (opaquely) while interactively moving the splitters.
+If this flag is cleared, the widget resizing is deferred until the mouse button is released - this is some kind of lazy resizing separator.

 ### Opaque and non-opaque undocking
 ### Tab-menu for easy handling of many tabbed dock widgets
 ### Many different ways to detach dock widgets